Ways to Volunteer

 We would love to have more Spanish-speaking volunteers to help out as Adoption Counselors.
 If you’re bi-lingual and comfortable talking with people, we need you!

-Lend a helping hand at fun community-outreach events such as the Puss ‘n Boots Costume Ball and Silent Auction, parades, fairs, monthly outreach events, and our annual Ashland and Medford dog washes.
-Check out our news page to find out more about upcoming events.
+Lend a helping hand at fun community-outreach events, parades, fairs, monthly outreach events, and our annual Ashland and Medford dog washes.
+Check out our calendar page to find out more about upcoming events.

 And Lots More!